tracee/tracee/api/README.md

 > This document contains documentation for the tracee-api module.
-Click [here](../) to get an overview that TracEE is about.
+Click [here](/README.md) to get an overview that TracEE is about.

 # tracee-api

-This module contains the
+This module contains the public api for users (applications) and service provider implementations.

 ## Manipulating the context from your application code